 - their contents and additives

-- the way in which they’re made up, eg for retail sale or in measured doses for a specific use
+- the way in which they’re made up, for example for retail sale or in measured doses for a specific use

-Generally these products are covered in one of the following chapters of the Tariff:
+These products are covered in one of the following chapters of the Trade Tariff:

 - chapter 21 - for food preparations like herbal teas or dietary supplements

-- chapter 22 - for drinks with added ingredients like vitamins, eg fortified tonic wines
+- chapter 22 - for drinks with added ingredients like vitamins, for example fortified tonic wines

 - chapter 29 - for vitamins and similar organic compounds that are separately defined - see the guide on classifying organic chemicals